 - As your fleets are moved about the map they will begin to draw attention from enemy assets.
 At certain thresholds your movement will be interrupted by an Airstrike (damaging your fleet for a flat % of their health) or Ambush (drawing your fleet into a battle).
 Airstrikes and Ambushes will not

-occur if a fleet is on a "sunken fleet" tile or moving past the other allied fleet.
+occur when moving onto a "sunken fleet" tile past the other allied fleet.

 Equipment and Gear Boxes: